Are Cats Color Blind?

 What Colors Do Cats See?

-The colors cats best included shades of green and blue.
-The colors pink and red can be hard to distinguish and sometimes appear green to cats.
-Purple also tends to look blue cats.
+The colors cats see best include shades of green and blue.
+The colors pink and red can be hard for cats to distinguish and sometimes appear green to cats.
+Purple also tends to look blue to cats.
 Generally, colors are also less vibrant and clear to your cat than to humans.

 What Colors Do Cats See Best?